Upper School 7-12

 Program Overview

-Trinity offers a college-preparatory curriculum.
+Trinity's Upper School offers a college-preparatory curriculum and encompasses Grades 7–8 in addition to Grades 9–12, which is traditionally called high school.
 Emphasis is not only on teaching content, but also on developing lifelong learners who are adept at reading, writing, and reasoning.
 Advanced Placement or honors courses are offered in many departments.

 Teaching methods in the Upper School incorporate oral presentations, drama, papers, speeches, debates, worldview discussion, and guided research with the goal of synthesizing ideas (leading to the composition and defense of the senior thesis).